 - vasa previa (rare)

 A uterine rupture means that the muscle of the uterus separates or tears.
 This can cause uncontrolled bleeding.
-In the United States, it occurs most commonly in women who have delivered via cesarean delivery in the past.
+It occurs most commonly in those who have delivered via cesarean delivery in the past.
 Though rare, this type of tear happens on old scar lines along the uterus.

 Many of the conditions that happen in the latter part of pregnancy cause bleeding and other symptoms similar to a period.
-But, these are not really menstruation.
+These aren’t really menstruation, though.

-It’s not possible to get your period while pregnant, but many pregnant women experience similar symptoms of a period during their first trimesters.
+It’s not possible to get your period while pregnant.
+You may, however, experience similar symptoms of a period during the first trimester.
 These include: